 Supplies Needed for Uncle Sam Hat Craft:

-– Uncle Sam Printable on Cardstock
+– Uncle Sam Printable on Cardstock or white paper

 How to make an Uncle Sam Hat Headband